-Certain of our operations are conducted through joint ventures, which entail special risks.
+Certain business operations are conducted through joint ventures, which entail special risks.

-The Company has a 49% equity interest in Kineco-Kaman Composites - India Private Limited, a composites manufacturing joint venture located in Goa, India.
+We utilize joint ventures to perform certain business operations.
 The Company relies significantly on the services and skills of its joint venture partner to manage and conduct the local business operations of the joint venture and ensure compliance with all applicable laws and regulations.
 If our joint venture partner fails to perform these functions adequately, it may adversely affect our business, financial condition, results of operations and cash flows.
 Moreover, if our joint venture partner fails to honor its financial obligations to commit capital, equity or credit support to the joint venture as a result of financial or other difficulties or for any other reason, the joint venture may be unable to perform contracted services or deliver contracted products unless we provide the necessary capital, equity or credit support.
+The Company currently has a 49% equity interest in Kineco-Kaman Composites - India Private Limited, a composites manufacturing joint venture located in Goa, India.